JosephSun/cliffordfajardo.github.io/_posts/2015-09-27-what-is-a-javascript-library.markdown

 In short, libraries make our lives as developers easier and help us get started with our projects much faster.
 Other great reasons reasons to use libraries are:

->- generally the code in libraries have been battle-tested in development so you know it's reliable.
+>- generally the code in libraries have been battle-tested in development so you know it's reliable
 >- the code has been tested to work across multiple browsers and platforms
 >- some library's API (the way you interact with the code) is more user friendly than exisiting native methods available to you.